 In Canada and the USA, from the electrical safety perspective, every electrical sign requires to be evaluated and certified as per the applicable standards before they can be put on the market.
 In Canada, electrical signs must meet the requirements of CSA C22.2 NO. 207.
 In the United States, signs are evaluated as per UL 48.
+That is where the Sign Shop Program comes into place.

 A more flexible approach than certification